 Jesus (pbuh) was best know for his “priestly” works.
 However, he never lead an army, and he never established a kingdom or a government.
 Quite the opposite, he called to peace and submissiveness and to leave the rule of the land to others (matthew 22:21).

 He told his followers that he yet had many things to teach them but they could not bear them yet and that another would be coming after him who would teach them the complete truth (john 16:7-14).

-Muhammad (pbuh) too began his ministry preaching submissivness and passiveness.
+Muhammad (pbuh) too began his ministry preaching submissiveness and passiveness.
 However, his ministry was nurtured by god almighty to a point where it was able to defend itself and establish justice in the earth and abolish evil.
-His followers fought several wars in self defense and against injustice.
+His followers fought several wars in self-defense and against injustice.

 “and fight against them until persecution is no more and religion is for god alone.
 But if they desist then let there be no hostility except against wrongdoers” –the qur’an, al-baqarah(2):193

-over time, the prophesies of the jews began to become a little blurred, and this in addition to the continuous persecution of many nations towards the jews eventually lead to their blending of these prophesies into one single prophesy and their aggrandizing of this one all- conquering wondrous event that would finally relieve them of their persecution and pave the way for them to march forth conquering all nations, and establishing themselves as the protectors of the kingdom of god.
+over time, the prophecies of the Jews began to become a little blurred, and this in addition to the continuous persecution of many nations towards the Jews eventually lead to their blending of these prophecies into one single prophesy and their aggrandizing of this one all-conquering wondrous event that would finally relieve them of their persecution and pave the way for them to march forth conquering all nations, and establishing themselves as the protectors of the kingdom of god.